DIY Three Season Room Project

 The bottom photo shows the newly constructed three-season room built on eleven 12″ foundation piers sunk 50″ into the clay.

 The roof blowers have been removed and patched and the chimney chases removed and rebuilt.
 Now I can slow down, relax and begin dressing out the front and interior space of the three-season room.
 All in all, it’s a nice change to an otherwise boring-looking structure.
 The addition completely removes the duplex appearance and since we use this as a single-family home/office, it works out great for our needs.
 If we ever sell, it would be a very unique find for someone who works at home.
 Of course, the new room will include another home bar installation using a portable plan that is currently in the works.

 The excellent roofing work was done in two days by Powell Roofing Services Inc. of Kaukauna, Wisconsin – see their website at: www.powellroofing.com

 The PGT Eze-Breeze windows and doors will be ordered in the next week or two and will take 4-6 weeks for delivery.

 Stay tuned for more updates in the coming months – but for now, I’m going to try to enjoy the rest of the summer.

 To review the entire project, click here to see all posts – use the page navigation at the bottom of each page.

 Eze Breeze Window Installation:

-We really don’t need high performance insulation, just a way to block the wind and rain and to keep out the bugs.
+We really don’t need high-performance insulation, just a way to block the wind and rain and to keep out the bugs.
 The added upside with these windows is the flexible glazing material that is virtually unbreakable and easy to replace if needed.
-The other big advantage is the ability to open each window to 75%, giving us more air flow when needed.
-This is not possible with any of the glass window system we considered.
+The other big advantage is the ability to open each window to 75%, giving us more airflow when needed.
+This is not possible with any of the glass window systems we considered.